 Eric Christopher, famously known as ERock, is an innovative investor and respected business advisor.
 As the founder and CEO of BizFamousTM Media Group, he’s advised a wide range of enterprises, including local business owners, national franchise chains, and world-renowned brands, including Shark Tank companies and a Shark Tank investor.

 The Podcast Production Manager at Podetize, Marge GB Marata is a go-getter, loves challenges, and has been nothing but exceptional in her line of work.
-She started with the company as a Graphics Designer, climbed up to becoming the Team Manager for the Graphics and Video Team, and got promoted to her current position earlier this year.
+She started with the company as a Graphics Designer, climbed up to becoming the Team Manager for the Graphics and Video Team, and got promoted to her current position in early 2021.

 Marge graduated from a prestigious state university in the Philippines and started her career in a pharmaceutical company.
 To widen her strand, she then continued her career in an activated carbon company, further sharpening and strengthening her leadership, management, and camaraderie skills.